harsheel55/SummerInternship2024_22IT055/README.md

 Widgets Overview: Learn about the different types of widgets in Flutter.
 State Management: Introduction to state management in Flutter.
 Hands-On Practice: Create a small app using various widgets and implement basic state management.
-Goals:

-Understand the fundamental widgets in Flutter.
-Learn how to manage state in a Flutter app.

 **Day 4:** Introduction to File Sharing Concepts
 Activities: